cshglobal99/SQL_Collection/A. Project: Creating Database.md

 |----------|----------|----------|----------|----------|----------|----------|----------|
 | 1   | 2023-08-24   | Lenovo Laptop   | Lenovo Personal Laptop for day-to-day use   | 1000   | 1    | 0.1   | 1100   |

 *Note that* **description**, **markup** *and* **selling_price** *are not necessary and can be left empty.
 The reasoning behind this was that some products may be tracked without having a* **selling_price**. *This way "IN DEVELOPMENT" products can also be included into the products table.
-I guess my fantasy of complexity relates the costperunit to be a varying value for in developemnt products; likewise, the markup value could be a variable.
+I guess my fantasy of complexity relates the costperunit to be a varying value for in developemnt products; likewise, the markup value could be a variable.*

-Alternatively, it may be better to opt in a developing_products table to reduce complextiy, and as soon as the developing_products.completion.value = 1 the row entry is then automatically added to the products table for the sales_team to have access to what they can sell.*
+*Alternatively, it may be better to opt in a developing_products table to reduce complextiy.
+Code can then be developed, so that, as soon as the developing_products.completion.value = 1 the row entry is then automatically added to the products table.
+This would create a seamless system for the sales_team to have access to what they are able sell and the manager can then create a queries connecting the sales table against the products table to see frequently stock levels.*

 **This Marks the end of Table_1 creation**